Yamaha PW-SE facts

 Broken nylon helix gearwheel repair

 I have replacement nylon gearwheels for the Yamaha PW-X and PW-X2, but not for the PW-SE.
-You can order them on my shop.
+See this article: Yamaha PW-X and PW-X2 nylon gearwheel repair.

 Torque sensor